-Nicolle Cure is a Colombian-American artist living and working in Miami.
-She was born and raised in Barranquilla, Colombia and moved to the U.S. when she was 17 years old.
-Always inspired by art and design, she studied Computer Arts Animation at Miami Dade College and then obtained a Bachelor of Advertising from the University of Florida.
-She also holds academic certificates from the prestigious Sotheby's Institute of Art.
+Nicolle Cure is a Colombian-American artist living and working in Miami, FL.
+She was born and raised in the seaside of Barranquilla, Colombia and moved to the U.S. when she was 17 years old.
+Always inspired by art and design, she studied Computer Arts Animation at the Miami Dade College and then obtained a Bachelor of Advertising from the University of Florida.
+She also holds academic certificates from the Sotheby's Institute of Art.
 Her background has allowed her to interact with many aspects of juxtaposed cultures which in turn, encouraged her to create works based on these experiences, world travels, and her own personal emotions.

-Though she has experimented with a wide range of mediums, her work is primarily based on the use of acrylic ink and paint as well as spray paints, oil pastels, and charcoals.
+Though she has experimented with a wide range of mediums, her work is primarily based on the use of acrylic ink and paint as well as oil pastels, charcoals and occasionally spray paint for certain projects.
 Nicolle’s artworks are an unusual fusion of the abstract and the surreal, a contrast of light and shadows.

-Throughout the years, Nicolle has created several art collections, for the most part biographical.
-Each particular series consists of works depicting a wide-range of emotions and incidents; from life to death, from sorrow and solace to extreme joy, and new beginnings.
+Over the course of her artistic career, Nicolle has created several art collections, for the most part, drawn from life experiences.
+Each particular series consists of works depicting a wide range of emotions and incidents; from life to death, from sorrow and solace to extreme joy, and new beginnings.

 For more information, read her Artist Statement.